redsymbol/git-push-branch/README.txt

 pushes it to the remote.
 By default it asks you to verify the branch before pushing (to make sure you are pushing to where you think you are).

+LICENSE

+This software is in the public domain.

+AUTHOR

+Aaron Maxwell - amax AT redsymbol DOT net